npope/home-assistant-crestron-component/README.md

 |read-only Analog Join|sensor|
 |read-write Digital Join|switch|
 |Audio/Video Switcher|media_player|

-Finally, if you want to make use of the control surface (touchpanels/kepads) syncing capability, you will need to add either a `to_joins`, a `from_joins` section, or both (see below).

 >To be clear: if you configure multiple platforms (light, cover, climate, ...) plus synchronization in both directions, your configuration.yaml will look something like: